What does SSD health status mean?

 - Reset your SSD: If all else fails, you may need to reset your SSD by formatting it and starting over.
 Make sure to back up your data before doing this.

 If you are unable to fix the health of your SSD, it may be necessary to replace it.
 Ultimately, this will be the fate of all SSDs.
 They have a failure date based on the Total Bytes Written.
 So, they can never be repaired to 100%.
+If you want a full guide on how to repair your hard drive check out this link.

 Does SSD health affect performance?